HomePlaysHamlet → Famous Quotes

 Analysis

-Horatio's farewell is the play's single moment of unambiguous tenderness.
-Hamlet has just died; the stage is littered with corpses; Fortinbras is about to march in and claim the throne.
-Into this wreckage, Horatio speaks words that frame Hamlet's life not as the madness, failure, or accidental carnage it might otherwise look like, but as the death of a "noble heart."
+Horatio's farewell is the play's one moment of unclouded tenderness.
+Into a stage strewn with corpses, with Fortinbras about to claim the throne, he frames Hamlet's life not as madness or accidental carnage but as the death of a “noble heart.”

 Frequently Asked Questions